FAQ

 Some of the rumors have stemmed from the MALPF program.
 The MALPF (also known as Land Preservation) program buys the development rights of property so that it can never be used for anything but agricultural purposes.
 Landowners are fully aware that they are selling their development rights when they sign the contract and accept the payment.
 Generally farmers enter into MALPF because they do not ever want their land to be used for anything but agriculture.
 So, sometimes the negativity about the program actually comes from developers that are unhappy that they cannot buy a particular large parcel.

-We don’t deal with MALPF in our office, but we do assist with the FSA program CREP, which pays rental payments for land for a certain period of time.
-However, most of the funding we work with in our office does not place any stipulations on the use of your land.
+We don’t deal with MALPF in our office, other than to write the required Conservation Plans free for producers when they request them, but we do assist with the FSA program CREP, which pays rental payments for land for a certain period of time.
+Most of the funding we work with in our office does not place any stipulations on the use of your land.
+And if it is a program, like CREP, that does, that will be made clear to you before you sign anything.

 Why would the Soil Conservation District want to help me pay for things on my farm?